Vadh (2002 film)

-Vadh is a Hindi psychological thriller film directed by Raj Bharat and starring Nana Patekar. and produced by Dilip Dhanwani.
-This film was released on 29 March 2002, under the banner of Megastar films.
+Vadh is a 2002 Indian Hindi-language psychological thriller film directed by Raj Bharat starring Nana Patekar.
+The film was released on 29 March 2002, under the banner of Megastar Films.

-Plot
+Synopsis

 Doctor Arjun Singh is a famous psychiatrist lives with his wife Jyoti and brother Vijay.
 Vijay is Police Officer loves Deepa.
 One rainy night a serial killer escapes from Arjun's hospital and the whole city is under threat.
 But no one is able to capture the killer.
 After the series of murder of young ladies, Vijay suspects one womanizer Aryan.
 Aryan is the best friend of Dr. Arjun.